CFandR-github/PHP-binary-bugs/GMP_type_conf_unserialize/GMP_type_conf_advisory.md

 ![](./images/gmp_type_conf_html_ba791a6b19815137.png)

 To write 0x1 into handle id, sometimes no need to use integer zval, attacker can use boolean type.
 PHP boolean type is represented in memory as 0 or 1 integer.
-Code lines like $this→prop = true are more common in real code than property assignment demonstrated previously.
+Code lines like $this→prop = true are more common in real code than property assignment demonstrated previously.\
-Usage of $this→prop=true is demonstrated in another advisory.
+Usage of this bug in the real-world CMS / frameworks demonstrated in another advisory.

 References: